 The condition of the road is extremely variable.
 Some parts of it are pitted with twists and turns, and pot holes.
 Others are straight and well-sealed.
 To avoid taking a wrong turn and getting lost, a GPS is invaluable as signs are frequently absent.

 Due to the fact that the going is slow along the SH4, many people prefer to take the faster National Highway 17 (NH17) or National Highway 4 (NH4) from Mumbai to Tarkarli.
 Hence, SH4 is notably devoid of traffic.
 From time to time, you may encounter bullock carts, cows, pedestrians carrying water or bundles of sticks on their heads, and the odd auto rickshaw or local bus -- as well as other motorbikes.
 It's a peaceful, pollution-free ride.

-The distance from Mumbai to Tarkarli via the coastal route is approximately 500 kilometers.
-Riding around 150 kilometers a day at a steady pace will take five to six hours, depending on how often you stop.
+The distance from Mumbai to Tarkarli via the coastal route is approximately 500 kilometers (310 miles).
+Riding about 150 kilometers (95 miles) a day at a steady pace will take five to six hours, depending on how often you stop.
 There are many possible detours to beaches and temples along the way, so do allow plenty of time.

 - Read More: 10 Top Beaches on the Maharashtra Konkan Coast

 - See My Photos of the Konkan Coast Road Trip on Facebook